 Many confuse the "fullness" of the Gentiles" thinking it only means a time of full measure or count of Gentiles.
 But is that a surface of Paul's deeper message as he taught of Jacob's prophecy about Ephraim in Genesis 48:17-20.

-Today, a remnant among the nations are returning to the Jewish root of the faith because:
+Today, a remnant among the nations are returning to their Jewish roots of the faith because:

 “I ask then, did they stumble so as to lose their share?
 Absolutely not!
 However, because of their trespass, salvation has come to the Gentiles to make Israel jealous.”
 Romans 11:11